botpress/readme/docs/integrations/building-integrations/cli/how-to-install-botpress-packages.md

 ## Using Installed Packages

 After installation, packages are available in the **bp\_modules** folder.
-Here's how to import and use them:
+Here's how to import and use installed packages:

 ```typescript
 // Import the package